idem-lab/conmat/paper/paper.html.md

 The `conmat` package exposes model fitting and prediction separately to the user.
 Users can fit a model based on a contact survey, then predict from this model to their own demographic data.
 This means users can generate synthetic contact matrices for any region, with any contact survey.

-We demonstrate a use-case for `conmat` by creating contact matrices for sub-national level (in this case, a state) in Australia.
+We demonstrate a use-case for `conmat` by creating contact matrices for a sub-national entity (in this case, a state) in Australia.

 For users who do not wish to run the entire `conmat` pipeline, we have pre-generated synthetic contact matrices for 200 countries, based on a list of countries from the United Nations, using a model fit to the POLYMOD contact survey.
 These resulting synthetic contact matrices, and the associated code, can be found in the syncomat analysis pipeline ([GitHub](https://github.com/idem-lab/syncomat), [Zenodo](https://zenodo.org/records/11365943)) [@syncomat].